-Chester Springs is seven and one-half miles northwest of Phœnix-ville on the Pickering Valley Railroad, and about forty miles northwest of Philadelphia.
+Chester Springs is seven and one-half miles northwest of Phœnix-ville on the Pickering Valley Railroad, and about forty miles northwest of Philadelphia and is reached in about one hour and thirty minutes by train service from the Reading Terminal in Philadelphia.
 It is a beautiful little village, with postoffice, schools, stores and churches.
 The population is purely native American.

 The Academy's property is one-quarter of a mile from the station.
-It is about 300 feet above mean ocean tide level, supplied with electric light from Phœnixville and reached in about one hour and thirty minutes by train service from the Reading Terminal at Philadelphia.
-It is north of the village, surrounded by typical Pennsylvania farm land, the scenery of which is enriched by gently rolling hills and by Pickering Creek with its meadows and valleys.
+It is about 300 feet above mean ocean tide level and is north of the village, surrounded by typical Pennsylvania farm land, the scenery of which is enriched by gently rolling hills and by Pickering Creek with its meadows and valleys.
 It is at the foot of a hill rising to the north over 500 feet, and includes a number of buildings upon the hillside, affording ample studio room, and separate dormitories for men and women.
+Electric light is supplied from Phœnixville.